strangerstudios/paid-memberships-pro/readme.txt

 * BUG FIX: Fixed warning in code added in 2.0.3 that could cause issues at checkout.
 * BUG FIX: Setting priority of pmpro_check_admin_capabilities to 5 to ensure it runs before dashboard redirect.
 * BUG FIX: Removed duplicate id attribute on the Membership Account page "cancel" action link.
+* BUG FIX/PERFORMANCE: No longer enqueueing frontend.blocks.js which had no functional code, but loaded a lot of Gutenberg JS that wasn't needed on the frontend.
+When/if our blogs have frontend JS, we will load it again, but also make sure the dependencies are correct.
+* NOTE: The SVN repository was missing the 2.0.3 tag when that update went out.
+Some users may have updated or tried to update and not gotten the correct files for 2.0.3.
+Everyone should update to 2.0.4, which is Gucci.

 = 2.0.3 - 2019-01-11 =
 * BUG FIX: Fixed issue where code in the Stripe gateway was cancelling old subscriptions early if users renewed with a different gateway.
 NOTE: There was a fix for this in version 2.0, but it wasn't implemented fully.